Kong/developer.konghq.com/app/_gateway_entities/upstream.md

 ## What is an Upstream?

 {{page.description}} In {{site.base_gateway}}, an Upstream represents a virtual hostname and can be used to [health check, circuit break]<!--TODO link concept-->, and [load balance]<!--TODO link concept--> incoming requests over multiple [Gateway Services](/gateway/entities/service/).
-In addition, the upstream entity has more advanced functionality algorithms like least-connections, consistent-hashing, and lowest-latency.
+In addition, the Upstream entity has more advanced functionality algorithms like least-connections, consistent-hashing, and lowest-latency.

-If you don't need to load balance hostnames, we recommend using the `host` header on a [Route](/gateway/entities/route/) as the preferred method for routing a request and proxying traffic.
+If you don't need to load balance, we recommend using the `host` header on a [Route](/gateway/entities/route/) as the preferred method for routing a request and proxying traffic.

 ## Upstream and Service interaction

 You can configure a Service to point to an Upstream instead of a host.
 For example, if you have a Service called `example_service` and an Upstream called `example_upstream`, you can point `example_service` to `example_upstream` instead of specifying a host.
-The `example_upstream` Upstream can then point to two different [targets](/gateway/entities/target/): `httpbin.konghq.com` and `httpbun.com`.
+The `example_upstream` Upstream can then point to two different [Targets](/gateway/entities/target/): `httpbin.konghq.com` and `httpbun.com`.
 In a real environment, the Upstream points to the same Service running on multiple systems.

-This setup allows you to [load balance]<!--TODO link concept--> between upstream targets.
+This setup allows you to load balance between upstream targets.
 For example, if an application is deployed across two different servers or upstream targets, {{site.base_gateway}} needs to load balance across both servers.
-This is so that if one of the servers (like `httpbin.konghq.com` in the previous example) is unavailable, it automatically detects the problem and routes all traffic to the working server (`httpbun.com`).
+If one of the servers (like `httpbin.konghq.com` in the previous example) is unavailable, it automatically detects the problem and routes all traffic to the working server (`httpbun.com`).

 The following diagram shows how Upstreams interact with other {{site.base_gateway}} entities: